 Participants completed four tasks in fixed order (surveillance task, filler task, evaluation task, post-experiment questionnaire) and did so in the lab’s native language (see osf.io/6n4fv for a screen capture video of the experiment in English).
 The assignment of CS to US valence was counterbalanced between participants.
 Each CS appeared once with each of the 20 USs of the same valence.

 Surveillance task.
 The surveillance task consisted of 5 blocks, each containing a different target stimulus.
 Each block comprised of 86 trials, each presented for 1500ms with no inter-trial interval.
-Each block included 8 CS-US pair trials (4 CS-USpos trials and 4 CS-USneg trials), 10 target trials, 30 blank screen trials, and 38 fillers trials.
+Each block included 8 CS-US pair trials (4 CS-USpos trials and 4 CS-USneg trials), 10 target trials, 30 blank screen trials, and 38 filler trials.
 In all cases (except for blank screen trials) one or two stimuli were presented on-screen.
 Each CS-US pair was preceded and followed by a blank screen trial, and these ‘triplets’ were fixed at various positions throughout the procedure (10-12, 20-22, 30-32, 40-42, 50-52, 60-62, 70-72, 80-82, with an alternation between the CSpos and CSneg).
 The assignment of CS-US pairs to the fixed positions occurred randomly.
 As recommended by Jones et al. (2009), the CS and the US were presented close to one another (approximately 1cm from each other) and the CS was always larger than the US.
 In each block, target trials, filler trials, and 14 blank screen trials were presented randomly in the remaining locations (see osf.io/wnckg for a detailed overview of trial content).
 Prior to the surveillance task participants were instructed to detect the target stimulus and hit the space-bar every time a target stimulus appeared (see osf.io/wnckg for the specific instructions).

 Filler task.
 Although a filler task was not used in the original (2001) study nor in the vast majority of published surveillance task studies (4 of the 23 studies in our meta-analysis), the original authors recommended that we add a filler task in order to create a delay between the surveillance task and the evaluation task (e.g., Kendrick & Olson, 2012).
 The filler task included two questionnaires: the Need for Cognition scale (18-item NFC Scale: Cacioppo et al., 1984) and the Need to Evaluate scale (16-item NFE scale: Jarvis & Petty, 1996), presented in a fixed order (NFC followed by NFE).
 These tasks are not central to the main hypotheses and were therefore not analyzed.
-Nevertheless, those interested in this data can retrieve it from the OSF website (osf.io/k9nrf).
+Nevertheless, those interested in these data can retrieve it from the OSF website (osf.io/k9nrf).

 Evaluation task.
 Following the filler task, participants completed a 30-trial forced-choice task (Jones et al., 2009).
 On each trial, a pair of stimuli was presented onscreen and participants indicated as quickly as possible which image they prefer by pressing a corresponding key.
 Ten of the trials presented one or both CSs (two presented the CSpos and CSneg together, four presented the CSpos with one of the neutral targets/fillers, and four presented CSneg with one of the neutral targets/fillers).
 The remaining 20 trials were filler trials, each presenting two neutral targets/fillers.
 Two filler trials always preceded the first critical trial, and subsequent critical trials appeared at fixed points separated by filler trials (positions 3, 6, 9, 12, 15, 18, 21, 24, 27 and 30).
 The ten critical trials were randomly assigned to the fixed positions (see osf.io/wnckg for the instructions preceding the evaluation task).